Personally, I LOVE solo spa breaks. One week to 10 days is ideal for me. Or even a weekend spa retreat. Or a spa day.

 24. Natural Retreats

 And you can’t go past the annual Conde Nast Traveller Spa Guide for more ideas.

 If you want to meet people on your spa breaks for singles make sure you do the organized activities.
 In my experience, the best activity to do to meet others is to take an organized walk.
 It is very easy to chat.

 Yoga can be good, but there aren’t as many opportunities for speaking.
 Cooking classes are generally very good for chatting as well.

 Quite a few spas have a talking table or a dinner arrangement for solo travelers who would like to meet others.
 You, of course, don’t have to do this – and one night you might do the talking table and one night sit on your own or in your room.
 However, it can be nice to do.

 Here are four travel companies that specialise in offering solo travel group tours:

-You can support The Boutique Adventurer by clicking through on the links that appear on my blog posts around flights, accommodation, tours, travel insurance etc. I get a small commission if you end up buying on these sites.
-If that’s ok with you thanks as it all helps
+I covered all of the costs involved in writing this solo spa breaks post.
+However, if you click through on the links that appear on my blog posts around flights, accommodation, tours, travel insurance etc. I get a small commission if you end up buying on these sites.
+Just wanted to make sure that you knew.

 Like this Solo Spa Breaks Post?
 Why Not Pin It?